In WordPress dashboard – changing a plugin’s name has different meanings for WordPress admins.

 Change a Theme’s Functions.PHP File

-In such scenarios, changing a Theme’s Functions.PHP can help you change a plugin’s Menu Name in WordPress dashboard.
+In such scenarios, changing a Theme’s Functions.PHP can help you change a plugin’s Menu Name in the WordPress dashboard.
+However, you may need to go through manual routines, such as editing the WordPress core file and then uploading the file to the WordPress core root.

-By Menu Name, we refer to the plugin’s separate menu inside WordPress dashboard, shown on the left panel.
+By Menu Name, we refer to the plugin’s separate menu inside the WordPress dashboard, shown on the left panel.
+For more information on finding the exact labels, log into WordPress dashboard and verify before you make changes.

-Head over to the Theme Editor page in WordPress dashboard.
-Here – on the next page, you need to make changes to the Theme’s Functions.PHP file.
+Head over to the Theme Editor page in the WordPress dashboard.
+You need to change the Theme’s Functions.PHP file on the next page.
+The screen should feature the following factors:

-After you’ve chosen the file from the right side, you can update the file with a specific code snippet, don’t forget to save changes at the end.
+After you’ve chosen the file from the right side, you can update it with a specific code snippet.
+Don’t forget to save changes at the end.

 For the code snippet and more details, refer to this detailed tutorial.